 Does CenturyLink have data caps?

-Does Cox have data caps?
+Does Cox internet have data caps?

 What happens if I exceed my Cox data allowance?

 If you go over your data cap, Cox will supply you with additional 50 GB data blocks, which will cost you $10 apiece.

 How do I track my Cox data usage?